altocodenl/tagaway-mobile/tagaway/lib/readme.md

    - Last ten page
    - Make query when done with upload
    - BUG: When logging out and then logging in, the organized pivs in phone are back on the grid.
 Only after killing the app and opening it again or doing any other interaction (like tagging), the pivs disappear again.
-   - Issue with local query pivs not belonging to the query being shown in green

 - Rethink carrousel
    - Current is the full screen mode: show tags & a FAB